shakhscode/sql-dbs/Readme.md

  (F-J-W-G-H-S-O)**

 - JOINS: Types of joins
-- UNION and self JOIN
+- Self JOIN and UNION
 - WHERE (WHERE -AND, OR, NOT, LIKE,ILIKE)
 - GROUP BY
 - HAVING